Any Question? Email Us

 Cost of Everest Base Camp Trek

-The Everest Base Camp Trek (EBC Trek) is a dream adventure for trekkers worldwide, offering breathtaking views of the Himalayas and an unforgettable journey to the base of Mount Everest.
+The Everest Base Camp Trek (EBC Trek) is a dream adventure for trekkers worldwide.
+It offers breathtaking views of the Himalayas and an unforgettable journey to the base of Mount Everest.
 The cost of the trek varies depending on the services, season, and type of trek.
-On average, the cost can range from $1,490 to $4,000 per person for a standard package, including permits, guides, accommodation, and meals.
+On average, a standard package, including permits, guides, accommodation, and meals, can range from $1,590 to $6,000 per person.

 Everest Base Camp Trekking Price

-The Everest Base Camp Trekking price depends on several factors, such as the level of comfort, inclusions, and the service provider.
+The Everest Base Camp Trek price depends on several factors, such as the level of comfort, inclusions, and the service provider.
 Here’s a breakdown of typical expenses:

 Permits: